ORARAPA/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 [] Case3
 Given a parking lot without any position, and a car When park the car
-Return error message should be "No available position.
+Return error message should be "No available position."